Gym Fashion In Japan: Do’s And Dont’s

-Lululemon has showrooms in both Omotesando and Ginza, and while it’s an American brand, it’s gaining popularity in Japan.
+Lululemon has showrooms in both Omotesando and Ginza, and while it’s a Canadian brand, it’s gaining popularity in Japan.
 The leggings cost about ¥10,000, are high waisted, and indeed squat-proof.
 Even better, and in a similar price range, CW-X is a Japanese brand of gym wear that not only can withstand rubbing from the knurling on barbells, but also features compression tape that can assist in recovery and performance.
 The brand was created by the Japanese high-end lingerie maker Wacol, so you can expect these leggings will last for a very long time, in spite of your toughest workouts.

 All in all, you want to rock a style that you feel confident in, but it’s equally important to be culturally sensitive and follow the rules for your particular gym.
 You may also find that many gyms won’t allow you to show your tattoos — another reason to cover up!
 Now, back to training!